chumex412/chumex412/README.md

 ### I'm Chukwuemeka Timothy Ofili - aka Kode Navigator 🤫

 ## I'm a Front-end Developer specializing in React!
-- 🐱‍👤 I'm currently building fintech, logistics and mobile app solutions.
+- 🐱‍👤 I enjoy building fintech, logistics, and mobile app solutions.
 - 👨🏿‍🤝‍👨🏽 I'm looking to collaborate with other developers
 - 2️⃣0️⃣2️⃣5️⃣ Goals: Contribute more to projects - Open sources and the likes
 - ⚡ Fun fact: I love horror movies and playing football